Advert

 MSc International Criminal Justice and Intelligence

 Get the expertise you need in criminal justice and intelligence from an international perspective on this MSc International Criminal Justice and Intelligence degree.
-Study your way, with full-time or part-time options on campus, or part-time by distance learning.
+Study your way, with full-time or part-time options.

 You'll view crime control from a global stance, assessing models of justice and philosophies of punishment from around the world.
 With a focus on the development of international criminal law and human rights, you'll evaluate the workings of international courts and tribunals, the operation of the UN, and regional and national structures of international justice.